The 2018 Competition

 (There is a public car park opposite the church, the railway station is 5 minutes walk away).

-Heats for the Competition: Saturday 11th November commence at 10:00am to 6:00pm.
+Heats for the Competition: Saturday 10th November commence at 10:00am to 6:00pm.
 Times for each entry class vary throughout the day.
+Candidates are informed of their time slot so they are not required to be their all day.

 8. Entry Fee and Dates for Entry